Click on the links below to preview selected pages from this course.

 - Using the Heel for Dermal Puncture

-- The recommended finger for capillary blood collection is the index finger (finger next to the thumb).
+- The recommended finger for capillary blood collection is the index finger (the finger next to the thumb).

 - Equipment Needed